zchatt5/azure-network-protocols/README.md

 <img width="1583" height="816" alt="image" src="https://github.com/user-attachments/assets/f4b084c4-2040-4a56-99c7-c0f31fd6430d" />
 </p>
 <p>
  In Wireshark filter for RDP traffic by entering the port (tcp.port 3389).
-Observe the spam because you are constantly being streamed the image from the virtual machine.
+Observe the spam because you are constantly being streamed the image from the virtual machine in real time.
+Every mouse movment, key stroke, etc. will give you feedback in Wireshark.
 </p>
 <br />